RashCodeKlopper/TaskListApp/README.md

 nmp install

-## Running the frontend project

-ng serve

 ## Buiding the frontend project

 ng build

-This build command builds and copies the angular files into the 'src/main/resources/static' folder from the backend project
+This command builds and copies the angular files into the 'src/main/resources/static' folder from the backend project Execute this command prior to starting the backend server.

 # What happens when the backend server is started